sir-temi/pykuda/README.md

 ### Install PyKuda

-To use this package, use the package manage [pip](https://pip.pypa.io/en/stable/) to install PyKuda.
+To use this package, install it using the package manager [pip](https://pip.pypa.io/en/stable/):

 ```bash
 pip install pykuda